-The input card and DASD files are described on the Input Specification sheet.
-Each field that will be used is defined.
+The input card and DASD files are described on the Input Specifications sheet.
+Each field that is used is defined.
 The Cl in columns 61-62 of the transaction card file designates the field labeled DTLPAR as the chaining field.
-The conversion routine CONRTN, indicated on the Calculation Specification sheet, will make the DTLPAR field available to the user's external conversion routine.
+The conversion routine CONRTN, indicated on the Calculation Specifications sheet, makes the DTLPAR field available to the user's external conversion routine.

 Two sets of calculation specifications are described.
 After the label CONRTN, the operation code EXTCV is used to indicate that the conversion routine is to be performed.
 ADDCON is the symbolic address of the external conversion routine.
-TRKADR, the field that contains the track address in the DASD file, must have a length of eight.
-The external routine may be in the relocatable library so that it can be automatically retrieved by the Disk Operating System program.
-The routine could also be punched in cards that follow the RPG cards.
+TRKADR, the field that contains the relative track address in the DASD file, must have a length of three.
+The external routine can be a member of a library or in the form of an object module card deck.
+As a card deck it is included with the RPG object module as input to the linkage editor.